 Margaret joined Watsi on July 7th, 2017.
-Two years ago, Margaret joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Margaret's most recent donation supported Eng, a loving and caring grandmother from Cambodia, to fund ear repair surgery.
+Four years ago, Margaret joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Margaret's most recent donation supported Jasmin, an 11-year old from Bolivia, to fund cardiac surgery.

 Margaret has funded healthcare for 76 patients in 13 countries.